This BLOG On Low Appraisals In Home Purchase And Refinance Solutions Was UPDATED And PUBLISHED On January 12th, 2020

-- Or asking the seller to lower the purchase price to the actual appraised value.
+- Or ask the seller to lower the purchase price to the actual appraised value

-- The seller normally will request the buyers mortgage lender to do a appraisal rebuttal.
+- The seller normally will request the buyer’s lender to do an appraisal rebuttal

-- The seller’s real estate agent will submit the recent sold comparable to the buyer’s mortgage lender.
+The seller’s real estate agent will submit the recent sold comparable to the buyer’s lender.

 - The appraiser will then review the rebuttal request and make changes if the evidence warrants it

-- The appraisal rebuttal request gets resubmitted to the mortgage lender.
+- The appraisal rebuttal request gets resubmitted to the lender

 Low Appraisals In Home Purchase Rebuttals